thaisaraujom/mlops2023/Pipeline_Disaster_Tweet_Classification/README.md

 This project utilizes Natural Language Processing (NLP) to classify tweets related to natural disasters.
 It encompasses a comprehensive pipeline, guiding you through fetching data, exploratory data analysis, preprocessing, data checking, segregation, training various models, and testing to evaluate the performance of these models.

 ## 📂 Project Overview
-- **Title:** Classifying Disaster-Related Tweets as Real or Fake
-- **Objective:**
-This project aims to leverage a solution from the Dataquest.io platform for classifying disaster-related tweets using Natural Language Processing (NLP) techniques.
+The goal is to leverage a solution from the Dataquest.io platform to classify disaster-related tweets using Natural Language Processing (NLP) techniques.
 The original solution is implemented in a Jupyter Notebook.
-The primary objective of this project is to transform the developed solution into a data pipeline, utilizing separate .py files for each stage of the machine learning process and ensuring a streamlined workflow.
-For effective management of artifacts and execution within the data flow, the Wandb platform is used.
-Moreover, Apache Airflow is employed to orchestrate the pipeline through Directed Acyclic Graphs (DAGs).
+The primary objective of this project is to transform the developed solution into a data pipeline, utilizing separate .py files for each stage of the machine learning process, thereby ensuring a streamlined workflow.
+For the effective management of artifacts and execution within the data flow, the Wandb platform is utilized.
+Furthermore, Apache Airflow is employed to orchestrate the pipeline through Directed Acyclic Graphs (DAGs).

 <p align="center">
    <img src="./img/9_big-picture.png" width="700">